Boiler Repair Edmonton - The Leading Boiler & Plumbing Services in Edmonton

 Cons:

-• Restrained Hot Water: This may not be suitable for homes with multiple bathrooms as they can only supply one hot water source.
+• Limited Hot Water Supply: This may not be suitable for homes with multiple bathrooms as they can only supply one hot water source.

 • Water Pressure Concerns: Their performance can be affected in areas with low water pressure.